jkliff/project_walker/README.md

 ## FileNameChecker

-Checkes whether the file name of _files_  matches pattern in _matches_.
+Checks whether the file name of _files_  matches pattern in _matches_.

+## FilePropertyChecker

+Checks whether the properties of _files_ holds true to the settings:

+  * encoding - utf8
+  * lineEnding - unix
+  * whitespace - space
+  * trailingWhitespace - false
+  * lineLength - 120

 Development
 -----------